SecurityBagel/SCFBagel/README.md

 - View control mappings and tailor SCF controls.
 - Generate control and assessment plan spreadsheets.
 - Use as a foundational tool for your GRC program.

+## This repository is licensed under the GNU General Public License (GPL).
+Organizations can freely use and modify these Power BI templates to suit their needs.
+- If you distribute modified versions publicly, they must remain open-source under the same GPL license.
+- Attribution: Please credit the original author when showcasing or redistributing these templates.
+- If you make improvements to the data model, performance optimization, or enhancements to calculations, please submit those changes back to this repository.
+This helps ensure that the community can benefit from improvements and continue collaborating to make the templates more effective.

 # Screenshots
 ![](https://github.com/SecurityBagel/SCFBagel/blob/main/SCFBagel.gif)